 When the defense draft of the dissertation is completed, the student must obtain the mentor's signature that the document is defensible.
-No fewer than five weeks before the scheduled defense the student submits in person or by mail five unbound copies of the defense draft to the BTS Graduate Studies Office Coordinator who will forward it to the Program Administrator for distribution to (a) the external reader; (b) the supervisor; (c) the second reader; (d) the chair of the defense committee; (e) the Ph.D.
+No fewer than forty-five days before the scheduled defense the student submits in person or by mail five unbound copies of the defense draft to the Program Administrator for distribution to (a) the external reader; (b) the supervisor; (c) the second reader; (d) the chair of the defense committee; (e) the Ph.D.
 Seminar Room.

 The defense draft of the dissertation must be as close to letter perfect as the student can make it, written in clear and accurate English and in conformity with appropriate program style.
 The mentor is responsible for ensuring that this is the case.
 The dissertation may not be amended before the defense hearing.
 The defense draft (and final copies) of the dissertation must not exceed 100,000 words in length, excluding front matter, bibliography and appendices.
 Longer drafts will not be accepted.